Essential open book foliation and fractional Dehn twist coefficient: Essential open book foliation

-We remove all the inessential b-arcs by the following way (cf. \cite[Lemma 1.2]{bf}).
-Let $l$ be an innermost inessential b-arc of $\mF$ in a regular page $S_{t}$ that cobounds with a sub-arc of the binding $B = \partial S_{t}$ a disc $\Delta \subset S_{t}$, and $\Delta \cap L$ is empty.
+First we remove all the inessential b-arcs (cf. \cite[Lemma 1.2]{bf}): Let $l$ be an innermost inessential b-arc of $\mF$ in a regular page $S_{t}$ that cobounds a disc $\Delta \subset S_{t}$ with the binding, and $\Delta \cap L$ is empty.
 Since $l$ is innermost $\Delta$ contains no $b$-arcs.
 If $\Delta$ contains $c$-circles $c_{1},\ldots,c_{k}$, let $A_{i} \subset F$ be a small annular neighborhood of $c_{i}$ with no singularities.
 We push each annulus $A_{i}$ out of $\Delta$ across the binding $B$ as shown in Figure~\ref{fig:removeb1}.
 This does not create new b-arcs but new local extrema appear.

 Now $l$ is boundary parallel in $S_{t} \setminus (S_{t} \cap F)$.
 We push the surface $F$ along $\Delta$ as shown in Figure~\ref{fig:removeb}.